Assassination of Saleh al-Arouri

 On 2 January 2024, Saleh al-Arouri, the deputy leader of Hamas, was killed in an Israeli strike on an office in the Dahieh suburbs of Beirut, Lebanon.
 The strike also killed six other individuals, including additional high-ranking Hamas militants.

 Saleh al-Arouri was the deputy leader of the Hamas political bureau and one of the architects of the October 7 attacks.
 He was also responsible for the expansion of Hamas' activities in the Israeli-occupied West Bank, including attacks on Israelis.
-This attack is widely believed to have been carried out by Israel, Hamas' main adversary.
-However, Israel has neither confirmed nor denied involvement in this incident.
+This attack was widely believed to have been carried out by Israel, Hamas' main adversary.
+However, Israel did not confirm its involvement in this incident until May 2025 when al-Arouri's name and photo was included in a publicity photo of Hamas leaders that were killed by Israel.

-The assassination occurred a day before Hezbollah commemorated the fourth anniversary of the assassination (in Hezbollah's view, Martyrdom) of senior Iranian military commander Qasem Soleimani.
+The assassination occurred a day before Hezbollah commemorated the fourth anniversary of the assassination (in Hezbollah's view, martyrdom) of senior Iranian IRGC military commander Qasem Soleimani.

 Background

 On 8 October 2023, the Lebanese militant group Hezbollah fired guided rockets and artillery shells at Israeli positions in the disputed Shebaa Farms one day into the Gaza war.
 Israel retaliated by launching drone strikes and artillery shells at Hezbollah positions near Lebanon's boundary with the Israeli-occupied Golan Heights.
 The outbreak of the conflict had followed Hezbollah's declaration of support and praise for the Hamas attack on Israel, which took place on 7 October.
-Hamas in Lebanon and the Palestine Islamic Jihad have since joined the fighting with Hezbollah.
+Hamas in Lebanon and the Palestine Islamic Jihad (PIJ) have since joined the fighting with Hezbollah.
 Since 1969, Palestinian militia groups have held base in Lebanon after being ousted from Jordan.

 Up until 2015, Arouri lived in Turkey; in December 2015, it was reported that he had left Turkey for Lebanon.
-In 2015, the United States had placed a $5 million bounty on Saleh al-Arouri and designated him as a Specially Designated Global Terrorist.
+In 2015, the United States had placed a $5 million bounty on Saleh al-Arouri and designated him as a Specially Designated Global Terrorist (SDGT).

 Lead-up

 Allied groups of Hamas specifically warned the group against using the office after they suspected that its location had become exposed to Israeli intelligence.
 Hezbollah had written letters to Hamas.
 Numerous members brought phones with them which placed them at further risk of surveillance and the office was also equipped with at least one computer and had Wi-Fi connection.
 Lebanese security officials suspect that a stealth plane fired precision-guided missiles into the office.

-A security official informed the National News that “The radars that we have are civil radars, we don't have military radar capability that can pick up on the presence of stealth planes.”
+A security official informed The National of Abu Dhabi: "The radars that we have are civil radars, we don't have military radar capability that can pick up on the presence of stealth planes".